Consumer medicine information

 • severe decrease of urine excretion because of kidney disease or outflow impairment (renal and post-renal anuria).

-Your doctor will decide whether you can receive Alburex® 20 AU during your pregnancy or while you are breastfeeding.
+Tell your doctor if you are pregnant, plan to become pregnant or are breastfeeding.
+Your doctor will decide whether you can receive Alburex® 20 AU during your pregnancy or while you are breast-feeding.

 No specific interactions of Alburex® 20 AU with other medicines are known.